Empowering the North Louisiana Community with Candice Battiste of Power Coalition

 Do you feel like being a woman creates a challenge in your role?

 Whenever you are in any role that is still primarily male centered, we deal with politicians, candidates—and while we understand how to view all of that through a racial lens, and also through a sexist lens.
-It’s very interesting, the change in the conversation dynamics when someone tries to explain the law to me, and I say I get it— I explain to them yes, I went to law school for three years and earned a degree to be able to discuss this with you.
+It’s very interesting, the change in the conversation dynamics when someone tries to explain the law to me, and I say I get it— I explain to them yes, I went to law school for three years and earned a degree to be able to discuss this

 We at the Power Coalition pride ourselves on taking what people know, in theory, what black women can do, and applying it through our work.
 We face it, but I am happy to say it isn’t as prevalent as it may have been when our founder, Ashley, started the organization.
 People like her have paved the way.
 People are becoming more accustomed to seeing women—especially black women doing the work.
 We’ve been doing the work in communities for decades, but being compensated and acknowledged for the work is new.
 Misogyny is just a part of the American fabric.